When to plant Hostas in Warren County, IA

 Warren County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is April 26 and first fall frost is October 9.

-Warren County County sits in USDA Zone 5b.
+Warren County sits in USDA Zone 5b.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Warren County County's climate?
+Can Hostas grow in Warren County's climate?

 Your Warren County Garden Planner — Free